Floopaloo, Where Are You?

-FloopaLoo, Where Are You?
-(Flapacha, où es-tu?, also simply called Floopaloo) is a French animated series based on an original idea by Xilam's producer, Marc du Pontavice, and developed by Fabien Limousin with designs by Aurore Damant and Emmanuelle Fleury.
-Produced by Xilam in co-production with France Télévisions and in association with Castelrosso Films and Rai Fiction, the series ran from 4 February 2011 to 4 December 2014 for two seasons and 104 episodes of 11 minutes each.
+Floopaloo, Where Are You?
+(Flapacha, où es-tu?, also simply called Floopaloo) is an animated series based on an original idea by Xilam's producer, Marc du Pontavice, and developed by Fabien Limousin with designs by Aurore Damant and Emmanuelle Fleury.
+Produced by Xilam in co-production with Castelrosso Films and Rai Fiction for the first season, and in association with France Télévisions for the first season and Télétoon+ and Canal+ Family for the second season, the series ran from 4 February 2011 to 4 December 2014 for two seasons and 104 episodes of 11 minutes each.

+Originally it was going to be called Summer Camp, and characters like Matt had different designs, which were revised by Aurore herself in the final version of the series.

 Plot

 Two cousins, Matt and Lisa, are staying at summer camp in the woods where a creature named FloopaLoo lives.
 There, they discover a strange world where fish can play music and memory trees grow.